bangawayoo/nlp-watermarking/README.md

 keyword extracting, dependency parser, mask selection, corruption, etc.
 - [./utils/](utils) contains utility modules for preprocessing the dataset, mask infilling, logging, computing metrics, and ContextLS as well.
-- [./src/](src) contains shell scripts for running experiments.
+- [./scripts/](scripts) contains shell scripts for running experiments.
 - [./ours.py](ours.py) is main script for embedding and extracting watermarks.
 - [./context-ls.py](context-ls.py) is the script for embedding and extracting for ContextLS.

 ## Getting Started
-After building the docker image with the Dockerfile, setup the environment by `bash setup.sh` in the container. <br>
+After installing `torch` and `transformers`, setup the environment by `bash setup.sh` in the container. <br>
-Alternatively, you can pull official docker image `huggingface/transformers-pytorch-gpu` or manually install `miniconda` and `transformers`.
-Then enter the setup command in your virtual environment.

 ## Reproducing Results
 ### Watermarking